ghudgins/product-grahamagement/periodic-portfolio-prioritization.md

 1) Select the customers that are representative of existing and potential markets
 2) Evaluate the research you have to determine how those customers feel about each of those portfolio epics
-3) Mark your findings somewhere (dovetail or powerpoint)
+3) Mark your findings somewhere (dovetail or excel...some suggestions below)
 4) Blend in priorities not reflected through traditional research methods.
 Determine how much voting power / weight those extra priorities will have

 For this I suggest a spreadsheet so you can quantify qualitative data.
 Dovetail itself can do this via the tagging & charting for the research that is in dovetail already...but because we may be evaluating priorities we don't have data for it might be useful to pull the data out.